wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 then crtl and w to save the change

 You should use that usb stick to boot again for check the change is saved
 then use [propertree](https://github.com/ske1996/matebook-13-2019-oc-efi/raw/master/ProperTree.zip) to change DeviceProperties/Add/PciRoot(0x0)/Pci(0x2,0x0) which is at EFI/OC/config.plist of ESP partition as this picture
+⚠️This setting of config.plist is just for matebook 13 2018-2019(maybe it works for 2020ver,too)
 ![image](http://m.qpic.cn/psc?/V51Uqo3Z3KmDDj0bhEZH0ySaLy25K537/45NBuzDIW489QBoVep5mcbvyqMw5*Y0jP8mcu7Ee3hom9v.4vLrclVXlW1qZQR3tuWj.fDrSEOF5cBubLM5p6joREA5a6pqrLmFG0msz5yg!/b&bo=0AQsAgAAAAADJ*g!&rf=viewer_4)

 [the inspiration of this guide from @laozhiang](https://github.com/laozhiang)